vivek-chhabra/Cara-A-Mini-Commercial-Website/README.md

 # Cara A Mini Commercial Website

 Welcome to the project **Cara A Mini Commercial Website**.
 This project is a commercial website designed for selling clothes online.
-It consists of five main pages: 🏠 Home, 🛍️ Shop, ✍️ Blog, ℹ️ About, and 📞 Contact.
+It consists of five main pages: Home, Shop, Blog, About, and Contact.

 <br>